 The Center for Research-Action on Race Relations is a Montreal-based independent, non-profit civil rights organization that was founded in 1983 with the mandate to promote racial equality and combat racism in Canada.
 It is considered as one of the leading non-profit race relations organizations in Canada.
-As a civil rights and issue-based organizations, CRARR works with all sectors of society that share its values of equality and diversity, especially equality-seeking groups.
+As an issue-based organizations, CRARR works with all sectors of society that share its values of equality and diversity, especially equality-seeking groups.

 CRARR receives technical and financial support from a wide range of public and private institutions, unions, educational institutions and individual donors.